AdamSobieski/Argumentation/README.md

 In addition to providing end-users with content in `text/plain` and argument-related formats, one could provide them with `text/html` or `application/xhtml+xml` formatted content in MIME messages.

-These formats could provide enhanced presentation, interactivity, and navigational features alongside other features possible based upon the availability of argument-related content and data in MIME messages.
+These formats could provide end-users with enhanced presentation, interaction, and navigation features alongside those other features made possible from the availability of argument-related content and data elsewhere in MIME messages.

-Hypertext could be automatically processed from argument-related formats and data.
+Text and hypertext could be automatically processed from and obtained from argument-related formats and data.
 Algorithms could process and verify that message parts in these formats contained variations of the same content.